 HIV screening should be included in routine prenatal testing and repeated in the third trimester.

-CD4 percentage, CD4 cell count, and plasma HIV ribonucleic acid should be measured at the time of diagnosis and repeated at least every 3 to 4 months to assess for disease progression.
+CD4 percentage, CD4 cell count, and plasma HIV ribonucleic acid should be measured at the time of diagnosis and repeated at least every 3 to 4 months to assess for disease progression and response to treatment.

 Early predictions of outcomes

-Analysis of HIV-infected children showed a strong correlation between low activated CD8+ T lymphocytes in the first 2 months of life and good immunologic prognosis.
+In perinatally infected children, viral load at birth and the magnitude and duration of viremia are predictors of poor outcomes.
+Analysis of CWHIVn showed a strong correlation between low activated CD8+ T lymphocytes in the first 2 months of life and good immunologic prognosis.

 There is a significant favorable association between low immune activation in peripheral T cells at age 1 to 2 months and subsequent psychomotor and mental development in HIV-infected children.

 Growth parameters have been shown to be particularly useful clinical surrogates in assessing disease progression, especially in resource limited settings.